Logo Virtual AI Twin Management

 Imagine that farmers, harvesters, cleaners, and chiefs cooperate to prepare over thousands of different dishes for their customers.

 These processes from farming to ready to eat dishes would take months if not years to do.
-But our ML can perform the needed data analysis in very short time and it can be less than few seconds.
+But our ML can perform the needed data analysis in a very short time and it can be less than few seconds.
 Therefore, our ML would be running in the background, perform all the detailed-tedious tasks which analysts perform.
 The ready to eat dishes are the data services our ML would provide.

-"Took the first beating":
+"Took the First Beating":

 In a sports context, a player might say the opposing team "took the first beating" in an earlier game, meaning they suffered the initial major defeat.